 Say yes to empowered lil teams, red-green-refactor cycles and incrementally releasing to the glow of a pretty green build light.
 Yes!

-Also a random grab bag of things professionally: Java, Python, Perl, assembly, Git, Bash, Vim, Emacs, Spacemacs, etc. Recently I've been learning a little Elixir, Haskell and Clojure (because I like functional programming in theory even if they over-abbreviate).
+Also a random grab bag of things professionally: Java, Python, Perl, assembly, Git, Bash, Vim, Emacs, Spacemacs, etc.

 I learned a lot about Node, ES6, Express, Ava, Mocha, D3, Leaflet, Google Maps, Mapbox, React, Redux, PM2 and Keystone DMS.
 I wrote and managed Ansible based AWS deployments and some Git based Heroku ones too.